igorvgp/DS-health-insurance-cross-sell/README.md

 <p align="justify">Compared to a random selection of customers to be contacted, the machine learning model developed proved to be about 3 times more efficient, generating an extra gain of 35 million dollars.</p>

+The full solution can be seen on this [Notebook](https://nbviewer.org/github/igorvgp/DS-health-insurance-cross-sell/blob/a9b98fa99501fc392dcd7942fc1c18b3c4999f20/Notebooks/health-insurance-cross-sell.html)

 ## 2. Methodology

 <p align="justify">To develop this project, the CRISP-DM methodology was used, aiming at delivering the solution efficiently, and evolving at each cycle.</p>